Dawengit/Dawengit/README.md

   - [Email](dh370@duke.edu)

 - ⚡ Fun fact:
   - I love playing table tennis and guitar!
+  - I am a big fan of Consumer electronics， especially for gaming pc, cellphone， handheld console!
+  - I likes taking photos with my fujifilm XT3.
+35mm is my favorite focal length.

 Feel free to explore my repositories and get in touch if you want to collaborate or have any questions!